Kirilokk/Supervised-Learning/Logistic_Regression/README.md

 To represent color images, the red, green and blue channels (RGB) must be specified for each pixel, and so the pixel value is actually a vector of three numbers ranging from 0 to 255.

->Before run of our algorith, we have to standardize our data(This process will make gradient descent work faster) it is simpler and more convenient and works almost as well to just divide every row of the dataset by 255 (the maximum value of a pixel channel).
+>Before run of our algorithm, we have to standardize our data(This process will make gradient descent work faster) it is simpler and more convenient and works almost as well to just divide every row of the dataset by 255 (the maximum value of a pixel channel).
 ```python